Acourtia nana, Dwarf Desertpeony

 Threatened/Endangered Information: No data available.

-Comments: Dwarf Desertpeony is a small forb, relatively common in select areas where its herbage is slight with only a few leaves per plant.
-Dwarf Desertpeony, or Desert Holly as it is also often called somewhat resembles its big sister Brownfoot or Wright’s Desertpeony, Acourtia wrightii, and they are often found in similar areas.
-Their flowers are very similar and both are observed under the protection of bushes or trees.
+Comments: Dwarf Desertpeony is a small forb, relatively common in select areas where its herbage is slight often with only a few leaves per plant.
+Dwarf Desertpeony, or Desert Holly is often observed under the protection of bushes or trees.
 It has a pleasant fragrance reminiscent of violets.